A tour of Spinalonga, Greece’s former leper colony, off Crete

-You’ll immediately be taken by the size of the medieval fortification, built to protect the strategically important Bay of Mirabella.
-The walls appear as impenetrable now as they once proved to countless invaders.
+As you arrive in Spinalonga, you’ll immediately be taken aback by the size of the medieval fortification, built to protect the strategically important Bay of Mirabella.
+The walls appear as impenetrable now as they once were to countless invaders.

-Once inside, you follow a 1.5km path around the perimeter – once, that is, you’ve passed through Dante's Gate, an imposingly named tunnel from its time as a leper colony, greeting new arrivals who didn’t know what was about to happen to them.
+You follow a 1.5km path around the island’s perimeter – once, that is, you’ve passed through Dante's Gate, the tunnel that was the entrance to the notorious leper colony.

-Walking clockwise, you reach the main settlement of ruined houses.
-A few have been renovated and turned into a museum with photographs, historical information and everyday objects.
-From the cramped and stark living conditions, you can imagine the hardship of the time – although a community of around 400 people did eventually form a school, shops and tavernas that you can see.
+Walking clockwise, you reach the main settlement of the leper colony.
+A few of the otherwise ruined houses have been renovated and turned into a museum with photographs, historical information and everyday objects.
+From the cramped living conditions, you can imagine the hardship of the time – although a community of around 400 people did create a school, shops and tavernas, which you can still see.

-Moving on, you’ll reach the hospital, a basic building that didn’t offer anything in the way of treatment for leprosy.
-One doctor visited, as long as he was treating something else.
-But patients were allowed visitors who ended in a disinfection room where they were washed down with an acid.
+A little further on, you reach the hospital, a basic building that didn’t offer anything in the way of treatment for leprosy.
+One doctor visited from Crete, as long as he was treating something else.
+But patients were allowed visitors, who had to go to a disinfection room where they were washed down with an acid before leaving the island.

-The organisation of the community stretched to the creation of a theatre on the northern shore.
+The organisation of the community stretched to the creation of a theatre on the northern part of Spinalonga.
 They say life imitates art.
 Well, these actors had quite a story to tell.

 Church of St George and cemetery

 Completing your walk, you reach the small, Venetian-built church of St George and the cemetery, with a plaque commemorating those buried here.
-The last resident was a priest who left the island in 1962.
+The last resident of Spinalonga was a priest who left in 1962.

-- Boats leave regularly from Plaka, on the mainland opposite, and every 30 minutes from Elounda on excursions that can sometimes include sailing around the Kolokytha Peninsula.
+- Boats leave regularly from Plaka, just opposite Spinalonga, and every 30 minutes from Elounda, from around 9:00-10:00 until 17:00-18:00.
+Some boat trips include excursions around the Kolokytha Peninsula.

-- Day trips also leave from Agios Nikolaos and may include lunch and a swim off the beaches along Kolokytha.
+- Day trips also leave from Agios Nikolaos, with some including lunch and a swim off the beaches along Kolokytha.

-- Spinalonga’s growing popularity means it gets busy during the summer, so we recommend visiting in April-June and September-October, if possible.
+- Spinalonga does get busy during the peak summer months, so we recommend visiting in April-June and September-October, if possible.

 - If you do visit in July-August, do so in the morning or late afternoon.

-- The crossing takes 7-10mins from Plaka and around 20mins from Elounda.
+- The crossing from Plaka to Spinalonga takes just 10mins and around 20mins from Elounda.

-- The journey time from Agios Nikoalos depends on whether you stop for a swim and lunch.
+- The journey time from Agios Nikoalos to Spinalonga depends on whether you stop for a swim and lunch.

 - There’s is a cafe, toilet and souvenir shop on Spinalonga but don’t forget to pack everything you need for a day out in the sun (hat, sun cream, sun glasses, water bottle).